MinkyunSeo/kitti_mmdetection/README.md

   ## 5. Test

-You can visualize your model's output
+You can visualize your model's output at train/test.ipynb